Configuration file contents - Generic

 # General settings

-These settings control global behaviour of the ChordPro program and can be changed from the command line.
+These settings control global behaviour of the ChordPro program.
+Some of them can be changed from the command line.

-// General settings, to be changed by configs and command line.
+// General settings, often changed by configs and command line.

 // Titles flush: default center.